Resumes & Cover Letters

 Characteristics of a Good Resume

-Your resume should tell a story and it should be easy for employers to understand in a short amount of time.
+Your resume should tell a story and it should be easy for employers to navigate and understand in a short amount of time.
 If an employer only looks at your resume for 5 seconds, what will they remember about you?